 - 1. There will be five sections. - 2.
-Section A carries 15 marks and is compulsory consisting of eight short answer type questions of 2.5 marks each covering the whole syllabus.
-The candidate will have to attempt six questions in section A. - 3.
+Section A is compulsory and will be of 15 marks consisting of 8 short answer type questions carrying 2.5 mark each covering the whole syllabus.
+The answer should not exceed 50 words.
+The candidate will have to attempt any six questions in this section. - 3.
 Sections B, C, D and E will be set from units I, II, III &IV respectively and will consist of two questions of 15 marks each from the respective unit.
-The candidates are required to attempt one question from each of these sections. - 4.
-Scientific calculator is allowed.
+The candidates are required to attempt one question from each of these sections.
+Each question in these sections should not have more than two subparts. - 4.
+Non-Programmable Scientific calculator is allowed.